popolo-project/popolo-spec/specs/organization.md

 >If the classification is not intrinsic to the organization but simply some way to group organizations, for example as part of a directory, then `org:classification` should be used.
 If the classification is a reflection of the intrinsic nature of the organization and affects other properties then the sub-class approach should be used.
 For example, only charities have charity numbers so it would be better to represent a charity as a sub-class of `org:FormalOrganization` rather than via a taxonomic labelling.

 In general, subclasses should only be used if the benefits outweigh the complexity.
-It is of no use to create the classes `Partnership`, `LimitedCompany`, `UnlimitedCompany`, etc. if all these classes behave the same way in your use case.
+It is of no use to create the classes `Partnership`, `LimitedCompany`, etc. if they behave the same way in your use case.
 It is simpler to use the `classification` property in that case.

 <h1 id="serialization">4.
 Serialization</h1>